 View our current PhD students here.

-Information for current students is found on the Current Students pages.
-Here, you'll find information on student groups, awards and aid, the SIS Wiki, specialized library services, services for new students and more.
+Information for current students is found in the PhD handbook and on the Current Students pages, where you'll find information on student groups, awards and aid, the SIS Wiki, specialized library services, services for new students and more.

 Further information, including links to general university information and regulations may be found on the McGill e-Calendar PhD in Information Studies page.